1. Signs of unhealthy relationships

 Over a period of 5 years (1992-1996), the injuries of patients hospitalised due to domestic violence injuries were documented in a hospital in Portland (USA).
 53

 The results can be seen in the following image.
-Please click on each percentage to open the corresponding information.
+Please click on each percentage (cross in the corresponding circle) to open the corresponding information.

 Facial trauma involves the following injuries (in descending order of frequency):